-A series of exchanges between Customs and Border protection staff was required to receive clearance to loiter and to use documentation within the San Ysidro Port of Entry, which is normally illegal.
-This gesture allowed documentation of the Port of Entry from a human scale, a site that to my knowledge has only been recorded by national security and cell phones.
+A series of exchanges between Customs and Border protection staff was required to receive clearance to loiter and to use video documentation within the San Ysidro Port of Entry, which is considered illegal.
+This gesture allowed documentation of the Port of Entry from a human scale, a site that largely has only been recorded by national security and cell phones.

 Concept/Performance: Kate Clark